zihongx/AI-Assistant---Education/data/Basic_information.md

 Ms. H. Wang graduated from Fordham University, one of the top thirty business schools in the U.S..
 She is a math instructor at New Turbo.
 With five years of teaching experience, Ms. H. Wang primarily teaches mathematics at all grade levels, along with elementary and middle school reading and writing, leading to significant improvements in students' academic performance under her guidance.

 ### Ms. Marry Zou
 Ms. Marry Zou's master's degree is in English Education.
 She is a patient teacher who designs her lessons to meet students' needs and individual situations, excelling in an encouraging teaching style.
-Currently, she is primarily responsible for New Turbo’s English courses, covering subjects such as ESL, TOEFL, and from elementary to middle school level English.
+Currently, she is primarily responsible for New Turbo's English courses, covering subjects such as ESL, TOEFL, and from elementary to middle school level English.
 Her courses are highly appreciated by her students.

 ### Mr. Shraman
-Mr. Shraman holds both a master’s and doctoral degree in Arts and Sciences from Ivy League Columbia University and conducts his classes entirely in English.
+Mr. Shraman holds both a master's and doctoral degree in Arts and Sciences from Ivy League Columbia University and conducts his classes entirely in English.
 He has participated in numerous seminars, published several academic papers, and has teaching experience at prestigious institutions.
 At New Breakthrough, he is responsible for standardized test preparation (SAT/ACT/SHSAT Math and English), AP courses (AP Statistics, AP Economics, AP Calculus), and Adult Business English.

 ### Ms. Saha
 Ms. Saha is currently teaching at a private school and is one of the lead teachers in her grade level, with over five years of teaching experience.
 She is patient and professional, conducting her classes entirely in English.
 At New Breakthrough, she is responsible for subjects including elementary mathematics and science, English for elementary and middle school, SHSAT English, as well as reading, writing, and history courses for various grade levels.